Beautiful Kitchen Inspired By A Great Dane

 When their 8000-square foot home was built in the year 2000, zoning laws required that a wetlands buffer zone be observed.
 This meant an unusually wide-but-narrow design for the home, resulting in a smaller-than-optimal kitchen and dining area.
 The Emanuels had lived in the home for about 15 years when they decided it was time to remodel to enlarge the kitchen and its dining area.

-An extra 400 square feet – all added to the front portion of the main floor – would allow the kitchen to be reconfigured into an elegant and spacious cooking and eat-in-dining area.
+They added an extra 400 square feet to the front portion of the main floor.
+This allows the kitchen to be reconfigured into an elegant and spacious cooking and eat-in-dining area.
 The dining area was to include a computer desk and a window seat, both built to match their kitchen’s cabinets.
 Instead of trying to match the color and style of the home’s original cabinetry, the couple chose to start fresh and create a “unified kitchen design.”

 Local Kitchen Cabinet Showroom Sticker Shock